 The 12VSB output shall be present when an AC input greater than the power supply turn on voltage is applied.
-There should be load sharing in the standby rail using 150mV/A output voltage droop as shown in Figure 7-2 12VSB droop share characteristics.
+There should be load sharing in the standby rail using the specified output voltage droop in Table 2-1 and shown in Figure 7-2 Typical 12VSB droop share characteristics.